yanzewu/reaxdetect/README.md

-# ReaxDetect Manual
+# ReaxDetect - Reaction Analysis of Atomistic Simulation Trajectory

+ReaxDetect aims at extracting time evolution of reaction and species information from atomistic simulation (includes ReaxFF, Ab-inito MD, Quantum Chemistry, etc.).
+ReaxDetect detects molecule fragment based on connectivity and reactions based on connectivity-change.
+The species are outputed in Canonicalized ``SMILES`` format.
+By default, ReaxDetect accepts ReaxFF trajectory as input, but an alternative trajectory parser can be easily written and integrated.

+## Example

+Analysis for a system with volume=512000 A^3 and frame interval=1.0 ps:

+    $ reaxdetect -v 512000 -t 1.0 trajectory.trj

+Alternatively:

+    $ echo '{"volume":512000, "t":1.0}' > config.json
+    $ reaxdetect -c config.json trajectory.trj

 ## Installation

-Requirement: C++14 supported compiler; GCC 5.0+ recommended.
+Prerequisties: C++14 supported compiler (*nix); Visual Studio 2017 (Windows).

-Install command:
+Install command (*nix):

     make

+Windows:

+    msbuild /p:Configuration=Release

-## Usage:
+## Command-line Options:
+SYNOPSIS:

 	reaxdetect [OPTIONS...]
 FILE

-### OPTIONS
+OPTIONS

--b [buffer_size]:   How many frames used to scan reaction.
-Default is 2.
-If large than 2, will eliminate reversed reactions after 'buffer_size-1' frames after a recognition.

--c [config_file]:   Load external configuration file.
+- -c, --config [CONFIG]: Load external configuration file.
 If not specified, the name is 'reacdetect.ini'.

---config:           Write default configuration to file 'reacdetect.ini'.

---dump=[dumpoption]:  Control raw output (reactions and species in each frame). dumpoption can be:
-- nodump: Do not dump;
-- full: Dump all.

--f [step]:          How many frames as a step in reading trajectory file.

--h, --help:         Display help.

--l [limit]:         Maximum number of frame recognized.

--s [sampeinterval]: Number of frames used in sample.
+- -b, --RecognizeBegin [BEGIN]: Integer, begin frame number of trajectory reading.
+Default is 0.
+- -s, --RecognizeInterval [BEGIN]: Integer, step of trajectory reading.
+- -m, --RecognizeLimit [BEGIN]: Integer, maximum frame number of trajectory reading, Default is -1 (end).

--t [timestep]:      Timestep of trajectory file.
-Default is reading from trajectory.
+- -t, --timestep [TIMESTEP]: Float, timestep of trajectory file.
+Default is 0.0 and reading from trajectory.

--v [volume]:        Volume of system.
+- -v, --volume [VOLUME]: Volume of system.
 Default is 1.0.
+- -h, --help: Display help.
 --version: Display version.

-### FILE
+FILE

-The trajectory file is specified from lammps command:
+By default, trajectory file is the control file output from ``LAMMPS`` command:

     pair_style reax/c [control_file]

-In the control_file, "atom_info" and "bond_info" must be set to 1.
-While "atom_forces", "atom_velocities" and "angle_info" must be set to 0.
+In the control_file, ``atom_info`` and ``bond_info`` must be set to 1, ``atom_forces``, ``atom_velocities`` and ``angle_info`` must be set to 0.

+## Extended Configuration

-### Configuration file
+Configuration file is in json format, with options below:

 BondOrderCutoff: Filename of cutoff description file.
-Use "default" to use default values.
-Format of cutoff description file:
+Use "default" to disable.
+Format of cutoff description file is:

     A-B c0,c1,c2,...

-Where A, B is atom name, and A must be ahead of B in periodic table. c0, c1, c2 are cutoff for different bond order.
+Where A, B is atom name, and A must be __ahead__ of B in periodic table. c0, c1, c2 are step cutoff for bond order 0, 1, 2,... sequentially.
+Note: 0 is a valid value for bond order, representing weak connections.

 If a bond is not in cutoff description, default value is used.

-BondOrderCutoffDefault: Cutoff for each type of bond order if not specified in BondOrderCutoff.
-Format is same as above.
+BondOrderCutoffDefault: Cutoff for each type of bond order if not specified in ``BondOrderCutoff``.
+Format is same (c0,c1,c2,...).

 CountBondOrder:     Frame step for bond order statistics.
 Set '0' to disable.
 The bond orders will be written in '[name]_bondorder.csv'.

 FrameBufferSize:    Same as '-b' option.

-ReadAtomPos:        true/false.
-For future use.

-RecognizeBegin:     Begin frame number of trajectory analyzation.

-RecognizeInterval:  Same as '-f' option.

-RecognizeLimit:     Same as '-l' option.

-SampleMethod:       How to get samples in trajectory.
-Currently only "fixint" is available.

-SampleInterval:     Same as '-s' option.

-SampleRange:        Range for sampling.
-If different from 'SampleInterval', take only 'SampleRange' frames to average in sampling.
+ReadAtomPos:        0/1, whether parsing atom positions or simply skipping them in ReaxFF trajectory.

 ## Output

 All files are in csv format.

-Raw frequency file (\*\_rawfreq.csv):  Data for kinetic calculation based on power law.

-Sample file (\*\_sample.csv):          Sample of reaction trajectory (how many species and reactions).

-Report file (\*\_full_report.csv):     Basic data in analyzation.
-Life of species.

-Dump file (\*\_full\_dump.csv, \*\_full\_reac.csv): Species and reaction number in each frame, respectively.
-Only output when dump=full.
+- Dump file (\*\_full\_dump.csv, \*\_full\_reac.csv): Species and reaction frequency in each frame.
+- Report file (\*\_full_report.csv):     Basic analysis of trajectory read, including species lifetimes.

-Bondorder file (\*\_boc.csv):          Bond order of each type of bond.
+- Bondorder file (\*\_boc.csv):          Bond order of each type of bond.
 Based on row.
-Only
+Only output when ``CountBondOrder`` != 0.

+## Alternative Trajectory Reader

+You may write your own trajectory reader based on the interface of ``TrajReader`` at [trajectory.h](reaxdetect/trajectory.h).
+Details are described in the file.

-## Example
+## Citing

-Analyzation for a system with volume=512000 A^3 and frame interval=1.0 ps:

-    $ reaxdetect --config
-    $ reaxdetect -v 512000 -t 1.0 trajectory.trj
+If you use (part of) this program for academic research, please consider citing [].